 To implement this change, the bill amends existing laws, specifically RCW 28B.50.050 and 28B.50.070.
-It increases the total number of board members from nine to ten, with the addition of a student member who must be at least 18 years old and will serve a one-year term.
-The bill also stipulates that the student member will abstain from participating in discussions related to hiring, discipline, personnel, or pending litigation.
-Additionally, it modifies the quorum requirement for board meetings from five to six members, ensuring that a majority is present for decision-making.
+It increases the total number of board members from nine to ten, with the new member being a student enrolled at a community or technical college.
+The student member will serve a one-year term and must be at least 18 years old at the time of appointment.
+Additionally, the bill outlines that the student member will abstain from participating in discussions or votes related to hiring, discipline, personnel, or pending litigation.
+Other amendments include adjustments to quorum requirements and the overall structure of the board's operations.

 Substitute Bill: 28B.50.050, 28B.50.070